Obsessive/nativescript-custom-local-notifications/README.md

 Just like remote push notifications, but a few orders of magnitude easier to set up.

 For Custom sound,
-Add a folder called 'raw' in /app/App_Resources/Android and add your custom sound with the name 'notify.mp3'
+Add a folder called 'raw' in /app/App_Resources/Android and add your custom sounds.

 ## Note
 This repository is a fork of the local notifications plugin by Eddy Verbruggen (eddyverbruggen).
 So big thanks to Eddy Verbruggen - Team Obsessive.